sophykk/PSEMolDyn-GroupE/README.md

 - implemented the boundary conditions
 - the used boundary condition is read from the input file as a char
 - set boundaryCondition to 'r' for using the reflecting condition and to 'o' for using the outflow condition in the input file
+- 'r' activates a function where it checks whether a particle is near the border and creates a halo particle to bounce it back if true

 ## Task 4 ##